Step-by-Step Guide to Perfect Rajma Masala Recipe

 Purée until everything is well combined.

-Add onion, ginger, garlic puree and cook until mixture is dry and brown.
-Add water if mixture gets too dry and starts to stick.
+Add onion, ginger, garlic puree.
+Once the mixture starts to change colour add rajma masala and deggi mirch, mix well and continue cooking until mixture is dry and golden brown.
+Add a splash of water if mixture gets too dry and starts to stick.

-When your gravy is thick, remove the lid and garnish with cilantro.
+When the gravy is thick, remove the lid.
+Taste and adjust for salt as needed.

 Can I Make Rajma Masala in Advance?